 ♦ Russia and

-The time limits have been extended to 30th June 2021 in the following cases:
+Time limits have been extended to 30 June 2021 in the following cases:

 ♦ Passing an order for assessment, reassessment or recomputation u/s 153 or search and seizure u/s 153B

 ♦ Passing an order consequent to direction of DRP u/s 144C(13)

 ♦ Issuance of notice where income has escaped assessment u/s 148

 ♦ Sending intimation of processing of Equalisation Levy u/s 168(1) of the Finance Act 2016

 ♦ Payment of amount payable under the Direct Tax Vivad se Vishwas Act, 2020, without an additional amount.

 The CBDT vide its Circular No.8 of 2021 dated 30 April 2021, gave relief to taxpayers extending various time limits of compliances due to the Covid-19 pandemic.
 As per the circular, the new various tax compliance dates are as follows-

 ♦ Per Revenue: Above countries became members of the OECD post signing of the Indo-Dutch DTAA.
 Hence, MFN clause and 5% rate both inapplicable.

 Issue: were the DRP and AO right in denying the carry forward of short-term capital loss?